csci-182/fall2022/pages/syllabus.md

 Taking this course means committing – for 17 weeks – to practicing your emergent coding skills, experimenting with how you want to convey information to make it engaging and digestable, turning in weekly assignments, committing to doing homework, being present in class for individual and group activities, and most importantly, persevering when things get confusing / difficult and asking questions.
 Your enjoyment and success in this course depends on your commitment to showing up, engaging, and practicing your developing skills and ideas.

 ## Course Format
-The course includes a mix of lectures, in-class activities, tutorials, quizzes, homework, and a final project.
+The course includes a mix of lectures, in-class activities, tutorials, quizzes, homework, and projects.
 It is your responsibility to keep up-to-date on class material and announcements, as the schedule is subject to change.
 This includes material presented and announcements made in class, via email, or on Moodle.

 ### Class Meetings
 We will use our scheduled class time to go over web design and development concepts, do practice problems together and make sure your questions get answered.
 Class meetings will be in person.
 Organizationally, some topics/modules span multiple lectures (see the [course schedule](../)).
 Most class sessions have accompanying readings.